What is the Most Comfortable Manual Wheelchair?

 • Nylon Upholstery – Nylon holds its shape longer and is more breathable than vinyl upholstery so it isn’t as hot to sit on.

-• Adjustable angle back – allows the back to be set at a slight recline rather than a straight up and down 90 degrees.
+• Adjustable Angle Back – Allows the back to be set at a slight recline rather than straight up and down 90 degrees.

 • Seat Cushion – If your bottom is uncomfortable, add a seat cushion to your chair for a softer sitting surface.
 I have some recommendations below.

-• Back Cushion – For lower back pain, add a supportive back cushion for better back support but make sure it folds with the chair or removes easily.
+• Back Cushion – For lower back pain, add a supportive back cushion for better back support but make sure it folds with the chair or is removed easily.

 Reviews of Comfortable Wheelchairs